 Before devoting myself to academia, I received a master’s degree in journalism from Columbia University and spent four years as a newspaper crime reporter, most recently at the New York Daily News.
 The journey from journalist to accounting academic was a lot more natural than it sounds… at least to me.
 During the financial crisis, I decided to pursue an M.B.A. at Columbia Business School in order to better understand the world in which I was living.
 On Day One of my intro accounting class, I learned the term “balance sheet.”
 At the end of Day Two, I asked my wonderful professor (who became my dissertation adviser) what I would need to do to earn a Ph.D. in accounting (which I did in 2017).
 Much like journalism, accounting is storytelling, told by narrators of varying reliability.
 The goal is to get to the truth, but the path is often convoluted.
 Sounds exciting, right?
 Right?!?

-I am a competitive(ish) runner and a devoted, if sloppy, practitioner of yoga.
+I am a devoted runner and a devoted, if sloppy, practitioner of yoga.
 I do the majority of my traveling by bicycle and lament that I don’t ski often enough.
-I rarely wear headphones, but when I do, I am probably listening to the audio edition of The Economist.
+When I wear headphones, I am probably listening to the audio edition of The Economist.
 I always carry a book with me and do my best to steer every conversation toward what people are reading.
 A list of recent books I’ve loved can be found on my books page.